By Dana Kim, Crypto Markets Analyst

 As Bitcoin’s presence expands, several key trends will shape its future:

-2. Integration with Financial Services: Platforms like PayPal and Square are developing services that facilitate crypto trading and transactions.
+Integration with Financial Services: Platforms like PayPal and Square are developing services that facilitate crypto trading and transactions.
 PayPal’s introduction of a “buy with Bitcoin” feature is just the tip of the iceberg.
-This trend is expected to expand in the coming year, allowing consumers to seamlessly switch between fiat and crypto, potentially accelerating Bitcoin’s uptake in everyday transactions.
+This trend is expected to expand in the coming year, allowing consumers to see a broader integration of cryptocurrency into everyday commerce.

 FAQ